Abhiramias09/Personalized-chatbot-using-LLM/README.md

-# 🗳️ Democracy Personality Chatbot
+# 🗳️ Democracy Personality Chatbot with GPT-3.5 Turbo

-**A personality-based chatbot that encourages voter participation using custom Q&A and user profiling.**

-## 📌 Project Overview

-This interactive chatbot asks users a set of democracy-related questions and uses their responses to analyze personality traits.
-The goal is to engage users—especially those skeptical about voting—by providing persuasive, tailored responses based on their profile.
+A conversational AI system that combines structured personality profiling with GPT-3.5 Turbo to encourage civic engagement and promote voter participation through personalized, emotionally resonant responses.

 ---

-## 🚀 Key Features

-- 🤖 Interactive chatbot with 10 personality-related questions
-- 🧠 Response profiling using custom logic based on the OCEAN model
-- 🗣️ Tailored outputs based on individual user answers
-- 📄 Inputs sourced from an Excel-based question bank (`CHATBOT QNA.xlsx`)
+## 📌 Project Description

+The **Democracy Personality Chatbot** is an AI-powered application that engages users in a short questionnaire about their views on democracy and society.
+It then uses their responses to identify personality traits based on the **OCEAN model** (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism).

+Once the dominant personality trait is identified, the system integrates **GPT-3.5 Turbo** from OpenAI to generate a custom, persuasive message that motivates the user to participate in the democratic process—especially targeted at people who have never voted or are skeptical of voting.

+This project blends **rule-based profiling** and **LLM-driven generation** to create a more personal and impactful civic tech experience.

 ---

-## 🛠️ Tech Stack

-- Python
-- Pandas
-- Regular Expressions
-- Jupyter Notebook
+## 🧠 Key Concepts

+### 🧩 OCEAN Personality Model
+- **O**penness: Imagination, creativity, open to new experiences
+- **C**onscientiousness: Thoughtful, goal-oriented, organized
+- **E**xtraversion: Outgoing, energetic, talkative
+- **A**greeableness: Compassionate, cooperative, empathetic
+- **N**euroticism: Sensitive, emotionally reactive

+### 🤖 GPT-3.5 Turbo Use Cases
+- Generate natural, human-like motivational messages
+- Personalize civic encouragement based on psychological traits
+- Ensure tone aligns with user behavior and mindset

 ---

-## 📂 How to Run

-1. Clone this repository.
-2. Place your Excel question file as `CHATBOT QNA.xlsx` in the project directory.
-3. Open the notebook in Jupyter or Google Colab.
-4. Run each cell and respond to the chatbot's questions interactively.

----

-## 📁 File Structure
+## 📁 Project Structure